 Net capital gain equals net long-term capital gain minus net short-term capital loss for the taxable year.
 Capital gain or loss is long-term if the holding period for the asset is more than one year and is short-term if the holding period for the asset is one year or less.
 You must exclude the date you purchase your Units to determine your holding period.
-However, if you receive a capital gain dividend from your Trust and sell your Unit at a loss after holding it for six months or less, the loss will be recharacterized as long-term capital loss to the extent of the capital gain dividend received.
 The tax rates for capital gains realized from assets held for one year or less are generally the same as for ordinary income.
-The Internal Revenue Code treats certain capital gains as ordinary income in special situations.
+The Internal Revenue Code, however, treats certain capital gains as ordinary income in special situations.